Praqma/docker-image-size-checker/README.md

 ## How to contribute

 It's very easy to contribute.
-See the [Contributing](CONTRIBUTING.md).
+See the [Contributing](CONTRIBUTING.md) section.
 If you have questions.
 Feel free to send your questions to support@praqma.net.

 ## How to use